mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 The full source at this stage is [available on Gitlab](https://gitlab.com/mtlynch/fuzz-xpdf/-/tree/04-run-fuzzer).

+TODO: Can we fix the source paths so it doesn't show as /build?

 ## Tuning AFL++ for better results

 From reading AFL++'s documentation,